Omega−3 fatty acid: Chronic kidney disease

-In people with chronic kidney disease (CKD) who require hemodialysis, there is a risk that vascular blockage due to clotting, may prevent dialysis therapy from being possible.
-Omega-3 fatty acids contribute to the production of eicosanoid molecules that reduce clotting.
-However, a Cochrane review in 2018 did not find clear evidence that omega-3 supplementation has any impact on the prevention of vascular blockage in people with CKD.
+In people with chronic kidney disease (CKD) who require hemodialysis, vascular blockage due to clotting may prevent dialysis therapy.
+Omega−3 fatty acids contribute to the production of eicosanoid molecules that reduce clotting.
+However, a Cochrane review in 2018 did not find clear evidence that omega−3 supplementation has any impact on the prevention of vascular blockage in people with CKD.
 There was also moderate certainty that supplementation did not prevent hospitalisation or death within a 12-month period.

 Stroke

-A 2022 Cochrane review of controlled trials did not find clear evidence that marine-derived omega-3 supplementation improves cognitive and physical recovery or social, and emotional wellbeing following stroke diagnosis, nor prevents stroke recurrence and mortality.
+A 2022 Cochrane review of controlled trials did not find clear evidence that marine-derived omega−3 supplementation improves cognitive and physical recovery or social, and emotional wellbeing following stroke diagnosis, nor prevents stroke recurrence and mortality.
 In this review, mood appeared to worsen slightly among those receiving 3g fish oil supplementation for 12 weeks; psychometric scores changed by 1.41 (0.07 to 2.75) points less than those receiving palm and soy oil.
-However this represented only a single small study and was not observed in a study lasting more than 3 months.
-Overall, the review was limited by the low number of high-quality evidence available.
+However, this represented only a single small study and was not observed in a study lasting more than 3 months.
+Overall, the review was limited by the small amount of high-quality evidence available.